HenestrosaDev/ios-interview-questions/README.md

 	Now the image is visible inside the view.

 	To understand the difference, consider the analogy of a photo and a photo frame.
 The photo is the `UIImage` and the frame is the `UIImageView`.
-You can't see the photo until it's placed in the frame and hung on the wall.
+We can't see the photo until it's placed in the frame and hung on the wall.
 	</details>

 - 🟩 [What is the difference between aspect fill and aspect fit when displaying an image?](https://www.hackingwithswift.com/interview-questions/what-is-the-difference-between-aspect-fill-and-aspect-fit-when-displaying-an-image)